KerfuffleV2/smolrsrwkv/README.md

 ## What is it?

-A simple example of the RWKV approach to language models written in Rust by someone that knows basically nothing about math or neural networks.
-Very, very heavily based on the amazing information and Python example here: https://johanwind.github.io/2023/03/23/rwkv_details.html
+An example of the RWKV approach to language models written in Rust by someone that knows very little about math or neural networks.
+The initial version was very, very heavily based on the amazing information and Python example here: https://johanwind.github.io/2023/03/23/rwkv_details.html

 Also see the RWKV creator's repository: https://github.com/BlinkDL/ChatRWKV/